-Inkai Mu has more than 20 years of experience in architectural design and project management.
-Since joining KPF in 1999, he has worked on a variety of project types in the United States and Asia, including office, hotel and mixed-use developments.
+Inkai Mu has more than 30 years of experience in architectural design and project management.
+Since joining Kohn Pedersen Fox Associates in 1999, he has worked on a variety of project types in the United States and Asia.
 As a principal of the firm, he plays a key role in KPF’s projects throughout China and the surrounding region, stressing that successful urban development integrate programmatic diversity and density at varying scales.